 The Bologna program is open to University of Chicago undergraduate students only.
 Students at one of the other BCSP universities should apply through their home institution.

-Students wishing to apply to this program must meet with Elana Kranz as a requirement of the application process.
+Given the immersive nature of this program students wishing to apply to the Bologna program are expected to meet with Elana Kranz as a requirement of the application process.
+Please email Elana Kranz to set up an appointment.

 To discuss the Bologna program and the possibility of participating, please contact Elana Kranz.